inntran/git-benchmark-testdata/mattoid/ejaculate/multungulate.markdown

 Car repair:
 	The average man thinks his Y chromosome contains complete repair manuals for every car ma since World War II.
-He will work on a problem himself until it either goes away or turns into something that "can't be fixed without special tools".
+He will work on a problem himself until it either goes  or turns into something that "can't be fixed without special tools".
 	The average woman thinks "that funny thump-thump noise" is an accurate scription of an automotive problem.
 She will, however, have the